-This refers to a set of draft measures released on September 30, 2021, the Management Measures for Data Security in the Field of Industrial and Information Technology Sectors (Draft), which classifies data into three categories, 'general data', 'important data', and 'core data', and specifies different levels of security requirements depending on the type of data being handled
+This refers to a set of measures stipulated in the Management Measures for Data Security in the Field of Industrial and Information Technology Sectors (for Trial Implementation), which classifies data into three categories, "general data", "important data", and "core data", and specifies different levels of security requirements depending on the type of data being handled.
+This three level classification was first proposed in the first draft of the Management Measures in September 2021 and was continued in the second draft of the Management Measures in February 2022.